LackOfMorals/lackofmorals.github.io/_posts/2024-10-16-token-query-api-the-code.md

 ]
 ```

-The table is built up here
+The table is built up with this code.
+You can see .map being used again for the table rows.

 ```Javascript
 <div className='movies-table-wrapper'>